paperless-ngx/paperless-ngx/docs/configuration.md

     pages will be split up before reading the ASN.

     If no ASN barcodes are detected in the uploaded file, no ASN will be set.
-If a barcode with an already existing ASN is detected, no ASN will be set either and a warning will be logged.
+If a barcode with an existing ASN is detected, the document will not be consumed and an error logged.

     Defaults to false.